Gyrokinetic flux-driven simulations in mixed TEM/ITG regime using a delta-f PIC scheme with evolving background: Results

 To see how electron diffusivity $\chi_e$ compares to $\chi_i$, Fig.\ref{fig:chiichie} shows the ratio $\chi_i/\chi_e$ for all cases considered.
-During $c_st/a\in[0,100]$, the edge region ($s\in[0.7,0.9]$) with almost constant gradient (see Fig.\ref{fig:tempi_short}) is predominantly driven by TEM i.e. $\chi_i/\chi_e<1$.
-From $c_st/a=200$ onwards, the system is in a mixed regime of instabilities driven by TEM and Ion-Temperature-Gradient (ITG) mode reflected by $\chi_i/\chi_e\sim1$.
+In the time interval $c_st/a\in[0,150]$, the system evolves gradually from an initially TEM-dominated regime to a mixed TEM-ITG regime, with a $\chi_i/\chi_e$ ratio evolving from about $0.2$ to $1.2$.
+For further times, this ratio remains at the same value.
 This change of regime is due essentially to the density profile evolution, as will be discussed further (see Fig.\ref{fig:dens_short}).

-As the system approaches quasi-steady state, with the buffer being the only source/sink of particles, particle flux is expected to reduce and reach near zero values.
+As the system approaches quasi-steady state, with the buffer being the only source/sink of particles, the particle flux is expected to reduce and reach near zero values.
 Figure~\ref{fig:gammai} shows the f.s.a.~ion gyrocenter flux $\fsa{\vec{\Gamma}\cdot\nabla\psi}/\fsa{|\nabla\psi|}$ for cases with various $N_p$ under standard and adaptive schemes.
 We first note that adaptive cases (blue and green curves) have consistent slightly higher ion gyrocenter flux compared to the standard cases (black and orange) right after the initial overshoot in the time window $c_st/a\in[50,200]$.
 This is again consistent with the lower $\omega_{E\times B}$ amplitudes of the adaptive cases (see Fig.\ref{fig:omega0d}), thereby allowing for higher turbulence levels, and therefore, particle transport to develop.
 Nonetheless, the standard case with $N_p=256$M (black line) seems to initially converge to the same quasi-steady state value as that of the adaptive cases.

 In ORB5, as in any $\delta f$-PIC code, the perturbed component of the distribution function for each species is expressed by the Klimontovich distribution

 with $N_{\rm ph}=\int\dint{^3R}\,n_0(s)$ the total number of physical particles.
 The $p^{\rm th}$ marker phase space coordinates (with subscript $p$) follow the equations of motion (\ref{eq:eom}).
 The $w$-weight of the $p^{\rm th}$ marker is defined by $w_p(t)=\delta f(\vec{Z}_p,t)\Omega_pN_p/N_{\rm ph}$.
 Here, $\Omega_p$ is the phase-space volume associated to the $p^{\rm th}$ marker.
 The effectiveness of the adaptive control variate can be measured by estimating the standard deviation of the marker $w$-weights.
 The standard deviation indeed provides a measure of the ratio $\|\delta f\|/\|f\|$, which should remain low for the $\delta f$-PIC scheme to be statistically advantageous over a full-PIC approach.
 As diagnostic, we thus calculate the standard deviation of the weights in different radial bins.
 Given a radial grid $\{s\}$, the $i^{\rm th}$ bin is defined as $s_i\le s<s_{i+1}$.
 Let $s$ be the radial bin center in the following definition.
 We then define the local weight standard deviation as